You never knew her.

 I had to talk to her.
 I had to tell her there was a time when she didn't know me.
 She wasn't aware of my very existence.
 Of course, she couldn't think of me.
 She was dealing with her own reality, her life, day after day.
 She didn't need me...Yet she needed me as much as I wanted her.

 Elsewhere in the world, I was looking for her.
 I was hoping for her, fervently.
-One evening in Paris, I opened a door and there she was, a stranger with the face of an angel.
+One evening in Paris, I opened a door and there she was; a stranger with the face of an angel.
 I felt as if she had bitten my heart.

 Now, I know what you're thinking.
 You're thinking you recognize her.
 You're thinking you know her, right?…No, you don't.
 You don't know her.
-You never knew her.Excerpt from "Second Eternity" ©Emmanuel Gimeno 2018
+You never knew her.
+You never will.Excerpt from "You never knew her" ©Emmanuel Gimeno 2018